-Fall Out Boy's Pete Wentz told the capacity crowd at Barclays Center on Saturday night that their plan was to inspire someone in the crowd to join a band that would become the next Green Day or, yes, the next Fall Out Boy.
+Fall Out Boy’s Pete Wentz told the capacity crowd at Barclays Center Saturday night that its plan is to inspire someone in the crowd to join a band that could become the next Green Day or Descendants or, yes, the next Fall Out Boy.

 “Rock and roll,” Wentz said, “should be a transformative experience.”

-That's a tall order, but over the course of its 105-minute set, Fall Out Boy certainly delivered.
-Though the band has been supporting "Save Rock and Roll" on the road since its release in April, the American arena tour began only last week and Fall Out Boy has built a show to match the album's huge, anthemic songs.
+That’s a tall order, but over the course of its 105-minute set, Fall Out Boy certainly delivered.
+Though the band has been supporting “Save Rock and Roll” on the road since its release in April, the American arena tour began this past week, and Fall Out Boy has built a show to match the album’s huge, anthemic songs.

-"My Songs Know What You Did in the Dark," the album's lead single, is meant for big spaces, preferably while flame pots belch fire, Wentz does karate kicks, guitarist Joe Trohman does flying leaps, Andy Hurley bashes the drums, and thousands sing along with Patrick Stump.
+“My Songs Know What You Did in the Dark,” the album’s lead single and one of only a handful of rock songs to muscle its way onto pop radio stations and into the Top 15 this year, is meant to be heard in big spaces, preferably while flame pots belch fire.
+Wentz does karate kicks, guitarist Joe Trohman does flying leaps, Andy Hurley bashes the drums like there’s no tomorrow, and thousands of people sing along with Patrick Stump.

-In case that wasn't enough inspiration, the band brought out some special guests, including Travie McCoy for "Billionaire," and the great drummer Marky Ramone for revved-up versions of The Ramones' classics "I Wanna Be Sedated" and "Blitzkrieg Bop."
+In case that wasn’t enough inspiration, the band brought out some special guests, including Travie McCoy, who joined them for “Billionaire,” and the great Marky Ramone, who drummed with them for revved-up versions of The Ramones’ classics “I Wanna Be Sedated” and “Blitzkrieg Bop.”